Sharif42200/linux-setup/apache.md

 sudo systemctl start apache2

 ```
-when the computer will open, the apache will **start automatically**.
 ```
 sudo systemctl enable apache2
 ```
+if we enable apache, the apache will **start automatically**, when the computer will open.

 ## 4. Verify Installation